AlexBoa45/Crazy_Link/README.md

 ## Video Explanation

-Due problems editing, here are the sections of the video:
+Because of editing issues, here are the sections of the video:
  - Basic test script (till min 3)
  - Main code explanation (from min 3 till min 29)
  - Explanation of GUI tests (after min 29)